 |Arduino UNO 5V||DHT-22 VCC|

 |Arduino UNO GND||DHT-22 GND (-)|

 Finally, place a resistor (between 4.7K and 10K) between pin number 1 and 2 of the DHT sensor.

 The following picture summarizes the connections for this project:

-Goto “Devices” section.
-Click “+” button and create device with name “Arduino UNO Demo Device”.
+Go to “Devices” section.
+Click “+” button and create a device with the name “Arduino UNO Demo Device”.